hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 ### Data management summary

-There are several distrbuted filesystems out there, and to avoid descending into vulgar name-calling and slinging of opinions, I refer to the recent work of Depardon, Le Mahec and Séguin[^DFScomparison].
+There are several distributed filesystems out there, and to avoid descending into vulgar name-calling and slinging of opinions, I refer to the recent work of Depardon, Le Mahec and Séguin[^DFScomparison].
 Some thought needs to go into  the integration of these with the standard grid middleware I'll mention below, though.

 # Implementation {#Implementation}